 It's Not a PIN

-A PIN is a security code for in-store purchases and automated teller machine transactions, while the CVV is for remote use.
+A personal identification number (PIN) is a security code for in-store purchases and automated teller machine transactions, while the CVV is for remote use.
 You provide the PIN, not the CVV, to withdraw cash or make transfers from an ATM.
-Some debit cards require a signature rather than a PIN for in-store purchases, and some cards provide a choice of either.
+Typically, a PIN is a four-digit number.
+Some debit cards require a signature rather than a personal identification number for in-store purchases, and some cards provide a choice of either.

 PIN-based debit cards are more secure than signature cards.
 In any case, don't give out your PIN number by mistake for internet or phone purchases.

 Another important way to keep yourself safe from scams and phishing is to sign the signature strip or signature box on the back of your card.
 If someone tries to use the card in person and cannot match your signature, they may be unable to use it as a payment card.
 Thieves often try to get a cash advance or cash back from debit cards and credit cards, as they can then spend the money, and it will be harder to trace.